djeada/Statistics-Notes/notes/correlation_and_regression/metrics.md

 ## Practical Considerations

-- **Model Selection**: Use multiple metrics to evaluate and compare models.
-No single metric provides a complete picture.
+- For **model selection**, it is important to use multiple metrics to evaluate and compare models, as no single metric provides a complete assessment.
-- **Outliers**: Consider the impact of outliers on MSE and RMSE.
-Outliers can disproportionately affect these metrics.
+- Be mindful of **outliers**, as they can disproportionately affect metrics like MSE and RMSE, potentially skewing the evaluation.
-- **Overfitting**: A very high $R^2$ does not guarantee that the model generalizes well to new data.
-Always validate the model on unseen data.
+- A very high **$R^2$** does not necessarily indicate that the model generalizes well to new data, so always check for **overfitting** by validating the model on unseen data.
-- **Residual Analysis**: Examine residual plots to check assumptions of linearity, homoscedasticity (constant variance), and normality of errors.
+- Perform **residual analysis** by examining residual plots to ensure assumptions of linearity, homoscedasticity (constant variance), and normality of errors are met.
-- **Adjusted $R^2$**: Use adjusted $R^2$ when comparing models with different numbers of predictors to account for model complexity.
+- Use **adjusted $R^2$** when comparing models with different numbers of predictors, as it accounts for model complexity.